Frequently Asked Questions

 In addition, do not infer that a question that occurs on one test is exactly the same as one on a new test, even though they may look the same.
 Subtle modifications will determine a different correct answer, such as presence or absence of quotation marks or parts of citations.

-Some test questions are complex and require careful inspection when comparing the student version with the original source.
+Read carefully when comparing the student version with the original source.
 For example, in double-trouble, the text highlighted in purple is paraphrasing plagiarism, while the part highlighted in yellow is word-for-word plagiarism.
 The correct answer on the test would be word-for-word plagiarism.

 Careful writers tell readers early on when another author's idea is being described and make it clear that it is the other author's idea being discussed in that whole group of sentences.
 When there is a switch to someone else's idea, including the writer's own idea, then careful writers tell the reader explicitly.